Comparing Yourself To Others On Social Media: Social Comparison And Mental Health

 Want to stop comparing yourself and improve your mental health?

-6. Ask for help if you need it
+6. Ask for help if you keep making a social comparison

 A therapist may be able to help you challenge negative thoughts and support you in other ways so that you stop comparing yourself to others on social media.
 A therapist might also support you with low self-esteem, depression, relationship challenges, anxiety, difficulty spending time away from social media, and other concerns.
 If you don’t feel comfortable with traditional in-office therapy at this time, you might benefit from online therapy.